nickbw2003/stop-info-backend/Readme.md

 | `GET departures/byOriginStation/:originStationId` | Returns all upcoming departures of a station which is passed by `originStationId` path param |
 | `GET networks`                                    | Returns information of all available public transport networks                               |

-**Note**: Queries are always made for a single public transport network, which has to be applied to requests for each of these routes as HTTP header `x-network`.
+**Note**: Queries are always made for a single public transport network, which has to be applied to requests for each of these routes (except the `GET networks` route) as HTTP header `x-network`.
 This header is mandatory and can have the following values:

 - `Kvv` (Karlsruher Verkehrsverbund, Germany)
+- `Vvs` (Verkehrs- und Tarifverbund Stuttgart, Germany)

 ## Local setup